machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.d19336cb.md

 with the _compensating_ `increment` in **_opposite sign_**.

-Alternatively, one can save the `scheduleId` in the database so that when we click `undo` in the frontend, the backend execute:
+Alternatively, one can save the `scheduleId` in the database so that when we click `undo` in the frontend, the backend execute the following:

 ```kotlin
 SubscriptionSchedule.retrieve(scheduleId).cancel()